Golden Jackal: Profile and Information

 Golden jackal pups develop aggression at 4 to 6 weeks than dog and wolf pups.
 This aggression ceases in 10 to 12 weeks when a hierarchy is created.

-When the lactation period ends, the female drives the pups away, although pups born late may stay with their mother until early autumn, at which they leave in groups or singly.
+When the lactation period ends, the female drives the pups away, although pups born late may stay with their mother until early autumn, leaving in groups or singly.

 Males reach sexual maturity after 21 to 22 months, and females at 10 to 11 months.
 The lifespan of a wild golden jackal is 8 to 9 years, while in captivity, it is said to live up to 16 years.